transformerlab/transformerlab-docs/docs/train/diffusion-trainer.md

    - **Dataset Tab:**
      Select a **Text-Image dataset** to use for training.
 Text-Image datasets contain paired image and caption data required for diffusion model training.
 Datasets are loaded from the `Datasets` tab in Transformer Lab.

+     **Example Dataset:** For testing and learning, you can use the `datasets-examples/doc-image-6` dataset, which contains 4 high-quality images with detailed captions - perfect for experimenting with diffusion training.

    - **Plugin Config Tab:**
      Configure the training parameters.
 Each parameter controls a specific aspect of diffusion training: